imjustarandomguy/shaq/README.md

 ## Usage

-Detect by listening to the system microphone:
+Detect by listening to the default system output device using WASAPI loopback:

 ```bash
 # shaq listens for 10 seconds by default